Children’s Dentistry – Jacksonville, FL

 Why is Pediatric Dentistry Important?

 Traditionally, children didn't visit the dentist unless they had a problem.
 A tooth begins to hurt and they visit the dentist to have it removed.
 Today we understand that this thought process is full of problems for the long-term.
 Dentistry for children is extremely important for a few reasons.
 First, the dentist is a specialist in oral health.
 This doesn't just mean the teeth.
-When a pediatric patient visits our office, Dr. Johnson or Dr. Baxter evaluate the entire chewing system, the head and neck, and monitor development.
+When a pediatric patient visits our office, Dr. Baxter evaluates the entire chewing system, the head and neck, and monitor development.

 Simple exams allow us to ensure that there are no abnormalities or pathology with our pediatric patients.
 Second, we can evaluate the eruption patterns and growth of each child to ensure that all is developing like it should.
 Often problems that are caught early can save significant amounts of time, effort, and money.